 In some German provinces and for travelling abroad animals must be identified with a microchip.
-We recommend always having dogs and cats microchipped and registered with a domestic animal register, which makes it easier to find missing animals.
+We recommend always having cats microchipped and registered with a domestic animal register, which makes it easier to find missing animals.

-The microchip is injected under the skin on the left side of the cat’s or dog’s neck.
+The microchip is injected under the skin on the left side of the cat's neck.
 The injection is almost painless for the animal and an anaesthetic is not necessary.
 The animals can then be identified throughout their life.
 Each chip has a unique ID number, which should be notified to a domestic animal register.

 A reader is needed to read the animal’s chip.
 The police, vets, animal shelters etc. have one of these devices.